-Parents who are looking to homestead while their children are very young are faced with a shortage of advice and role models.
+Parents interested in homesteading with young children are faced with a shortage of advice and role models.
 Most homesteaders today have children of an age to participate and help.

 So what does a family with toddlers or babies do?